ClockSelect/myevic/README.md

          ![](http://i345.photobucket.com/albums/p374/ClockSelect/eVic/saver_zpsrfxibqb5.png)

          Select the screen saver animation.
 You may choose between None (blank screen), an analog clock or a 3D spinning cube.
 More to come.
+Content of this menu will vary from time to time; this document may not always be up to date.
+Have a look.

 * Coils